WordPress and Blogging Glossary

 For example, with HTML you can tell a browser if you want your text to be normal, bold, or italic, define the structure of a table, link your page to another, etc. Most tags come in a set of two where one represents the beginning and the other the end of the tag.

 Integrated Development Environment (IDE) is a software application that is used by developers for software creation.
 This application usually consists of a collection of tools needed for developing software, it has a source code editor where a programmer writes code necessary for the program to work and a debugger that helps the programmer in finding errors (if you have ever tried to write a program, you know that debugger has a difficult job no matter how good you think you are).

 Modern IDEs have built-in intelligent code completion which makes writing your code faster.
 When we talk about WordPress, PHP is the most important language and one of the most popular IDEs for PHP is Zend Studio.

 Inline Frame (iFrame) is a place on a website where you can put another HTML document.
 Imagine it as a document inside of a document.
 Once you put iFrame code in your page, it will load content from another source and show it as a part of your page.
 For example, you can put a YouTube video using an iFrame code.

-Internet Protocol (IP) address is a number that represents a device connected to a network which uses Internet Protocol.
-Although this address is written as binary number, it is shown as a group of 4 numbers ranged from 0 to 255, divided by a dot.
+Internet Protocol (IP) address is a number that represents a device connected to a network that uses Internet Protocol.
+Although this address is written as a binary number, it is shown as a group of 4 numbers ranged from 0 to 255, divided by a dot.

-In your private, isolated network, IP address can be set at random but once your private network reaches Internet, it will be given a registered address which is unique to every device on the Internet.
+In your private, isolated network, IP address can be set at random but once your private network reaches the Internet, it will be given a registered address that is unique to every device on the Internet.